wzzrd/ghdl/README.md

   -h, --help            show this help message and exit

 Authenticate to GitHub (mandatory):
-  --token TOKEN         GitHub API token; default is f659e51acee2558853dda7806524a327cf69bca1 # This is obviously not a working token ;)
-  --username USERNAME   GitHub username token; default is wzzrd
+  --token TOKEN         GitHub API token; default is my_token --username USERNAME   GitHub username token; default is github_user

 List of organizations and projects for batch processing; if not specified, the --project and --org arguments are required:
   --batch BATCH         Yaml file with list of orgs / projects; default is False